aidan-stritch/Personal-Interests-Manager/README.md

 correctly and arrange the layout.
 - CSS - This site uses CSS to aid in the style, and overall theme of the website
 - Bootstrap - This site uses Bootstrap elements to help design the framework of the site
+- Python - This language was chosen to code the majority of the functionality of the site
+- Javascript - this was used to program some of the features on the site, such as the calendar
 - Materialize - This site uses Materialize elements to help design forms, buttons and nav bar elements
 - Balsamiq - This was used to create the wireframes in the design phase
-- JQuery - The project uses JQuery to simplify DOM manipulation
+- JQuery - The project uses JQuery to simplify DOM manipulation and aid in visual elements
 - Bcrypt - This project uses Bcrypt to encrypt the passwords and ensure that they are secure.
 - Flask - The site uses Flask functionality in order to manage the route redirections